heshamahmed-3ddx/google-authz-3ddx/docs/implementation-guide.md

-# Implementation Specifications - Google AuthZ 3DDX
+# Implementation Specifications - InsightHub

 ## 🎯 Detailed Implementation Guide

-This document provides specific implementation details for transforming the current OAuth demo into a production-ready system meeting all 3D Diagnostix requirements.
+This document provides specific implementation details for transforming the current OAuth demo into a production-ready system meeting all InsightHub requirements.

 ## 📝 Phase 1: Foundation & Logging